python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/020_Spec_A_paragradio.md

 sa.start()
 sa.set_center_freq(2.4369e9)
 ```
+**Notice:** We are importing 'SpecAn' from Paragradio now and not 'SpecAnSim' like in the previous exercises.

 You should see something very similar to the simulated spectrum analyzer.
 The difference is that these frequencies are being measured from the universe around you!
 If it doesn't work, ensure you have plugged in your HackRF One.